HCMID/hmt-iliad10/Presentation.md

 ---

-# Upsilon 1.1 #
+## Escorial, Upsilon 1.1 ##

-- 11th Century Byzantine Iliadic Manuscript
+- 11th century
-- Housed in Escorial Monastery in Spain
+- today in Escorial Monastery in Spain
-- Another valuable manuscript full of scholia
+- Large-format MS with scholia, content largely distinct from Venetus A

 ---

-#Scholia in Upsilon 1.1
+## Scholia in Upsilon 1.1 #

-- Main scholia
+- Main scholia (contemporary with original production of MS)
-- Secondary hand
+- Secondary (later) hand(s): completely unpublished
--
-# Secondary Hand in Upsilon 1.1 #

-- Written X years after manuscript published
-- Contains much of the same material as Venetus A
-- Thought to have been written by ..

 ---

-# Total Editing Process #
+## Secondary scholia in Upsilon 1.1 ##

+- one or more hands (12-15th centuries?)
+- more overlap with Venetus A contents than previously suspected?

+---

+## The "Total Editing" Process ##

 - Bifolio images
 - Main Iliadic text
 - Scholia

 ---

-# Examples of Observations #
+## Some  multitextual readings in *Iliad* 10 ##

+---

 ## Duplicate Content in Venetus A ##